TypeDB 3.0 is live! Get started for free.

 TypeDB brings together powerful programming concepts with the features and performance of modern database systems.
-The result is a new kind of database experience, which we’ll outline in this crash course.
+We believe the result is a novel database experience - and after taking this 15-minute crash course, we hope you’ll agree.

 Storing data in types